ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 </aside>
 </figure>

-Orsamus’s death notice in the Brooklyn Eagle also mentions a summer home on an island town on the eastern end of Long Island, in Suffolk County.
+Orsamus’ death notice in the Brooklyn Eagle also mentions a summer home on an island town on the eastern end of Long Island, in Suffolk County.

 <figure>
 <blockquote>